abishekshivram/cad_vlsi/final_project/Make_and_Test_Network/README.md

     5. **Hypercube:** LSB to MSB routing and 1-flit virtual channel for each node in every node.
     6. **Butterfly:** L to R will be MSB-to-LSB bit-by-bit difference-based routing and R to L is LSB-to-MSB bit-by-bit difference-based routing.

+- **L1 nodes:** L1 nodes created are nodes created just for L1 routing.
+- **L2 Headnode:** Headnodes have two VCs allocated for movig between L2 routing carried out by L2 nodes and L1 routing by L1 nodes.

 ### Files inside src_nocs/
+For the given L1 and L2 topology, this folder will contain all the bsv files generated to describe each of the L2 topologies and the L1 network that will instantiate all the L2 bsv modules and connect them.
+This bsv file creation only happens for Chain, Ring, Mesh and Folded Torus as they are the topologies that have dynamic sizes.
+The files for Hypercube and Butterfly are fixed as they are only in certain sizes.

 ### Files inside Templates/
+This folder contains python scripts to generate the L1 and L2 network based on the input topologies.
+This generates the files into src_nocs folder and they are called from *create_noc_of_nocs.py* script.

 ## Theory behind the Project
 ### Link